 As always, Wix makes tricky subjects trouble-free.
 Thanks to a helpful ‘SEO Wiz’, you’re never left feeling lost while improving your SEO.
 You can select a few keywords (popular words or phrases people are searching for) about your website, and the Wiz cooks up a personalized strategy.

-Weebly also makes the topic of SEO more manageable, offering an Ultimate Guide which lets you track your website’s performance.
+Weebly also makes the topic of SEO more manageable, offering an Ultimate Guide that lets you track your website’s performance.
 Like Wix, you can integrate the Google Analytics app to generate even more detailed information.

 Both platforms have an SEO-specific app, too, so you know exactly where to go for all your search engine needs.